TCK2001/python_turtle_practice/README.md

     t.goto(x,y)
     t.ondrag(draw_ondrag)
 ```
-+ This is more important in this code.
++ This code is most important in this code.
 + This code can make our drawing in output console.
 -----